pim0223/graphsearch/README.md

-Our goals is to learn an undirected graphical model from data.
+Our goal is to learn an undirected graphical model from data.

-To do this, we